Biobased epoxy casting system for decorative, professional and industrial applications.

 Versatile and inspiring, WWA resin is a two-component system that can transform ordinary objects into true works of art.

-It can be tinted with pigments (opaque), inks, colorants (translucent) for epoxy, and accepts the addition of various fillers such as fluorescent, opalescent, metallic, glitter, mother-of-pearl powder and many others.
+It can be tinted with opaque pigments, inks, translucent dyes, and accepts the addition of various fillers such as fluorescent, opalescent, metallic, glitter, mother-of-pearl powder, fiberglass and many others.

-With its unique properties and unrivalled quality, WWA is particularly suited to artistic and decorative creations (jewelry, fashion accessories, river tables, table and counter tops, sculptures, works of art, modeling), professional projects (joinery, design, interior architecture, furniture restoration) and industrial applications (inclusions for microscope observation, rapid prototyping, etc.).
+With its unique properties and unrivalled quality, WWA is particularly suitable for artistic and decorative creations (jewelry, fashion accessories, river tables, table and counter tops, sculptures, works of art, modeling), professional casting or bonding projects (in joinery, design, interior architecture, furniture restoration, construction) and industrial applications (inclusions for microscope observation, prototyping, etc.).

 Technical data https://www.resoltech.com/fr/produits/epoxy/wwa-221-detail.html